juancsr/aws/README.md

 - **Terraform Infrastructure:**
   Provision and manage AWS resources like ECS clusters, task definitions, services, networking, and security groups.
 Terraform configuration files help enforce best practices and promote a reproducible infrastructure.

+  tfenv makes it easy to install, manage, and switch between different versions of Terraform.
+This ensures that each project uses the correct version of Terraform for compatibility and stability.
+For more information and installation instructions, check out the [tfenv repository](https://github.com/tfutils/tfenv).

 - **ECS Fargate Examples:**
   See the `ecs` folder for sample configurations that deploy containerized applications using AWS Fargate.
 These examples show how to set up a cluster, define task definitions, configure networking, and run services.